Nailsea: Culture and community

 Nailsea has several pubs and used to have a small nightclub called Decades, formerly known as the AJ's Bar.
 There are dedicated youth clubs and two Scouting divisions, which organise the Nailsea Carnival and Mayfair respectively.
 Nailsea has theatre, musical and orchestral groups.
 Most are open to all ages and meet and perform regularly at different venues including The Scotch Horn Centre, Nailsea Methodist Church, The Mizzymead Centre, The Grove Recreation Centre, and Nailsea Little Theatre.
 Nailsea's outdoor recreational areas include the playing fields by the Grove Centre and the public park to the rear of the Scotch Horn Centre and Tesco.
 There are three children's play parks and smaller areas of green land in the town's housing estates.
 The Millennium Park contains a skatepark (NSP), and a children's play park.
 There are no cinemas in Nailsea, but The Curzon in nearby Clevedon has been operating since 1912.

 The adjacent village of Wraxall has a couple of tourist attractions.
 Noah's Ark Zoo Farm has displays of exotic, agricultural and domestic animals including rhinoceros, camels, monkeys, reptiles and most recently a giraffe.
 It offers hands-on experience with animals and a chance to learn about conservation.
 Tyntesfield, a 19th-century Victorian country house and grounds, was bought and opened up by the National Trust in 2002.

 Nailsea has a popular carnival annually which has been held since the 1960s, in which all of the local schools and scouts participate.
 It also holds a very popular beer & cider festival also held annually, usually during the weekend on the second or third week of July at Nailsea and Backwell Rugby Football Club, which started in 2004.
 The festival holds over 160 local brews every year.

 Media

 Local TV coverage is provided by BBC West and ITV West Country.
-Television signals are received from the Mendip and the local relay transmitters.
+Television signals are received from the Mendip TV transmitter and the local relay transmitters.

 Local radio stations are BBC Radio Bristol, Heart West, Greatest Hits Radio South West and Hits Radio Bristol & The South West.

 The town's local newspapers are the North Somerset Times and Bristol Post.
 An edition of the North Somerset Times is published as the Nailsea Times.